RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 ## Gradual typing

-Typescript uses the type `any` whenever it can't tell what the type of an expression should be.
+TypeScript uses the type `any` whenever it can't tell what the type of an expression should be.
 Compared to `Dynamic`, calling `any` a type is an overstatement.
 It just turns off the type checker wherever it appears.
 For example, you can push anything into an